UV-1999/uv-1999.github.io/notes/physics/particle.md

 In a decay process, the only stable particles are the photon, electron, both electron and muon neutrinos, and the proton.
 For specific decays, other factors, such as mass, can influence the particle's lifetime.
 Stronger interactions tend to dominate weaker ones, meaning particles often decay via the fastest available route.

-### Particle rays
-- **Alpha rays**: Composed of 2 protons and 2 neutrons, heavy with thick, short tracks, and least penetrating.
-- **Beta rays**: High-energy electrons, with long and chaotic tracks.
-- **Gamma rays**: Photons, highly penetrating.
-- **Delta rays**: Electrons ejected from a medium by high-energy cosmic rays.
-- **Cosmic rays**: Primarily protons and muons, with pions and kaons formed in the upper atmosphere.

 ***